agentejo/copilot/README.md

-# CoCoPi
+# COCOPi

-CoCoPi is a file-based CMS with simplicity and flexibility in mind.
+COCOPi is a file-based CMS with simplicity and flexibility in mind.

 ## Trial

-Try and test CoCoPi on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.
+Try and test COCOPi on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.

 ## Buy a license

-A CoCoPi license is valid for a single domain.
+A COCOPi license is valid for a single domain.
-You can purchase your CoCoPi license by contacting artur@agentejo.com
+You can purchase your COCOPi license by contacting artur@agentejo.com

 ## Starterkit

-CoCoPi's Starterkit comes with small demo content (powered by Copilot) and an admin panel (powered by Cockpit).
+COCOPi's Starterkit comes with small demo content (powered by Copilot) and an admin panel (powered by Cockpit).

 ## Installation

-CoCoPi does not need a database server.
-Just copy CoCoPi's files to your server and visit http://yourdomain.com/cockpit/install to complete the installation.
+COCOPi does not need a database server.
+Just copy COCOPi's files to your server and visit http://yourdomain.com/cockpit/install to complete the installation.

 ## Admin Panel

-Find the login for CoCoPi's admin panel at http://yourdomain.com/cockpit.
+Find the login for COCOPi's admin panel at http://yourdomain.com/cockpit.